-The Council, along with its development partners are currently delivering a major, twenty year, £1bn regeneration programme designed to transform Stevenage.
-Stevenage First is responsible for driving forward over £1 billion of development across six major opportunity areas in the town centre.
-The masterplan includes a new rail station, 3600 new homes, 65,000 sqm of office space, 24,000 sqm of retail, four star hotels and a new community hub.
+The Council, along with its development partners, are currently delivering a major, twenty year, £1bn regeneration programme designed to transform Stevenage.
+The programme will deliver new transport infrastructure, commercial space, retail, spaces for leisure, arts and culture, and town centre living.

-As part of the above mentioned regeneration programme, the Council has partnered with Mace to deliver a £350m scheme called SG1.
-SG1 is a 14.5 acre site in Stevenage town centre which includes a minimum of 1700 new homes, 60,000 sq feet of ground floor retail and restaurant space, new public spaces and a public services hub, combining community assets such as health services, library, voluntary sector, café and Council offices.
-The governance arrangements for this scheme include fortnightly Project Team meetings and monthly Steering Group meetings between Stevenage Borough Council and Mace with issues resolved through the business plan.
+The council is working with private sector partners to deliver large elements of this transformation.
+This includes a partnership with Mace for the delivery of SG1.
+The £350 million SG1 scheme comprises a 14.5-acre site in Stevenage town centre which includes a minimum of 1700 new homes, 60,000 sq feet of ground floor retail and restaurant space, new public spaces and a public services hub, combining community assets such as health services, library, voluntary sector, café and Council offices.

-Another regeneration project is the Queensway North scheme.
-The scheme is a £50m upgrade to the former site of Marks & Spencer and adjoining buildings.
-The development will introduce new retail, residential and commercial facilities including a 24-hour gym and office space along with 94 new homes and flexible working facilities.
+Reef Group has completed the £50m Queensway North scheme, upgrading to the former site of Marks & Spencer and adjoining buildings.
+The development has introduced new retail, residential and commercial facilities including a 24-hour gym and office space along with new homes and flexible working facilities.
+Reef Group are continuing works on a new £65m HQ for Autolus Therapeutics, due to open later this year.